Tom Petty Memories

 By the way, Wikipedia says Damn the Torpedoes peaked at #2, kept out of the #1 spot by Pink Floyd’s The Wall.
 But I distinctly remember lying on the floor of my bedroom, hearing Refugee come on the radio and the DJ saying it was from Petty’s album that had been “flip-flopping with Pink Floyd’s The Wall” for the #1 spot for several weeks.
 I know the internet is never wrong, but it peaked at #1 as far as I’m concerned.

 By the time Hard Promises came out, my friend and I were militantly in opposite camps.
 He liked heavy metal and I liked punk and “new wave.”
 This was a divide that made Republican vs. Democrat or Yankees vs. Red Sox seem trivial.
-But we both loved TP & the HBs and were both hell bent on being at the show when the band came to town in the summer of 1981.
+But we both loved TP & the HBs and were both hell-bent on being at the show when the band came to town in the summer of 1981.

 Andy’s older brother, Tom, took us under his wing in those pre-driver’s license days.
 And he had some sort of connection to get good tickets to concerts.
 Andy and I knew nothing of these worldly things.
-But, true friend that he was, Andy thought of no one else but me in terms of who would accompany him, his brother and his brother’s girlfriend to the concert.
+But, true friend that he was, Andy thought of no one but me in terms of who would accompany him to the concert.

 There was only one catch: His brother also had secured tickets to the Judas Priest concert earlier the same summer.
 And if I wanted to go to see Tom Petty, I’d have to go with my friend to see Judas Priest.

-It was a dastardly, albeit ingenious, move and he knew he had me.
-No way was I missing the what was to be the single-greatest moment of my life up until that point.
+It was a dastardly move, albeit an ingenious one, and he knew he had me.
+No way was I missing what was to be the single-greatest moment of my life up until that point.
 But that a heavy metal band was to be my first-ever rock concert gnawed at me.
 I just hoped none of my other friends found out.

 So, July 17, 1981, less than a month before the band I wanted to see came to Buffalo, I accompanied Andy, Tom and Tom’s girlfriend into the Shea’s Buffalo Theater to endure two to three hours of torture, the price for seeing Tom Petty and the Heartbreakers the following month.